 What is astigmatism?

 Astigmatism is an imperfection in the curvature of your cornea – the clear front window of your eye.
-Approximately 1/3 of population has visually significant astigmatism.
+Approximately 1/3 of the population has visually significant astigmatism.
 Astigmatism usually causes vision to be blurred or distorted to some degree at all distances.
 During cataract surgery, we now have the option of improving two conditions at the same time – the cataract and your astigmatism.
 Watch the video to learn more and ask your doctor if it is an option for you.

 What is presbyopia?

 Presbyopia is when your eyes gradually lose the ability to see things clearly up close.
-As we age, the flexible lens inside our eyes stiffen.
+As we age, the flexible lens inside our eyes stiffens.
 When wearing distance glasses, this stiffening hampers our ability to see up close.
 Through this same stiffening process, the lens also becomes cloudy.
 The cloudiness is what we call a cataract.
 Watch the video to learn more about presbyopia.
-If you would like to be less glasses dependent when reading, ask your doctor if presbyopia reduction is an option for you.
+If you would like to be less glasses-dependent when reading, ask your doctor if presbyopia reduction is an option for you.